-Learn More About Your Community Through Durham Neighborhood College
+Learn More About Your Local Government Through Durham Neighborhood College

-City and County employees work hard every day to provide quality services and make Durham a great place to live, work and play.
-Each organization has developed a strategic plan that provides a firm foundation for an excellent and sustainable quality of life.
+The program features a series of interactive classes facilitated by City and County employees who work hard to provide quality services to make Durham a great place to live, work, and play.

 Space is limited to 30 participants with the goal of a diverse cohort representing different neighborhoods as well as residents outside the city limits.
 Area high school students ages 15 and up as well as Latino residents are encouraged to apply.